mandolyte/csv-utils/README.md

 # csv-utils
-Split (rows and columns), sort, and search
+Split (rows and columns), sort, search, and edit CSV files

-## To do
-Plan to make a "editcsv" which will apply a Regex Replace.

 ## Splitcsv
 Use the -help argument to show: